-I. GENERAL COURSE INFORMATION

-- A. Course Description.
-Prerequisite: MCHN 1338 or instructor approval.
-This course is an introduction to the common types of lathes.
-Emphasis will be placed on basic parts, nomenclature, lathe operation, safety, machine mathematics, blueprint reading and theory. - B. Course Goals/Objectives.
-The student will identify engine lathe components; match cutting speeds and feeds to materials; list safety procedures; identify machine accessories; identify types of lathes; use formulas to calculate speeds and feeds; set up basic lathe operations; perform metal removing operations such as turning, facing, grooving, and threading; and perform basic machine maintenance. - C. Course Competencies.
+- I. GENERAL COURSE INFORMATION - A. Course Description.
+Prerequisites: MCHN 2433, MCHN 2437, INMT 1343 or instructor approval.
+This course is an advanced study of CNC lathe and milling machines, including the use of carbide insert tooling, special tooling, bench assembly, and materials metallurgy. - B. Course Goals/Objectives: The student will identify and apply special tooling for the CNC lathe and milling machines; interpret advanced operation formulas; list machine and work setup procedures; identify and select proper materials for machining specific materials; calculate feeds and speeds and machine movements; and perform advanced machining operations. - C. Course Competencies.
 A = 100-90 B = 89-80 C = 79-70 D = 69-60 F = 59 or below. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning cheating and plagiarism, read the section on Academic Integrity in the SPC General Catalog. - E. SCANS and Foundation Skills.
 Specific SCANS and Foundation Skills applicable to this course are as follows: (F) 1,2,3,4,5,8,9,10,11,12.
 (C) 5,7,15,16,18,19,20. - F. Verification of Workplace Competencies-Technical Education Division.
 The learning outcomes of this course will prepare the student to meet the entry-level competencies measured in a comprehensive capstone experience course, MCHN 2547 Specialized Tools and Fixtures.

-II.
-SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS
+II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS

-- A. Textbook and Other Materials.
+A. Textbook and Other Materials.

-- 1. Machine Tool Practices. (tenth edition)

-- 2. Machinery's Handbook, (30th edition)
+Machinery's Handbook.
+(30th edition) Fusion 360 tutorials